-Does the US Congress Have Authority to Legislate Felon Enfranchisement in Federal Elections?
+Does the US Congress Have Authority to Legislate the Enfranchisement of People with Felony Convictions in Federal Elections?

 Gillian E. Metzger, JD, Professor of Law at Columbia University Law School, wrote in an Oct.
 20, 1999 memorandum to the U.S. House of Representatives Subcommittee on the Constitution:

 “There are three potential constitutional bases for Congress’s authority to enfranchise non-incarcerated offenders for federal elections:

 -Congress’s supervisory power over federal elections, rooted in Article 1, Sec.
 4;

 -Congress’s enforcement power under Section Five of the Fourteenth Amendment; and